mayan-edms/Mayan-EDMS/docs/topics/features.rst

   * If enabled, the document database index can be mirrored in the filesystem of the host and shared via Samba_ or any other sharing method to client computers on a network.

-* User defined document unique identifier algorithms.

-  * Users can alter the default method used to uniquely indentify documents.

 * Documents can be uploaded from different sources.

   * Local file or server side file uploads, multifunctional copier, or even via email.